jmgomezsoriano/db-tqdm/README.md

 Normal bar:  60%|██████    | 6/10 [00:06<00:04,  1.00s/it]
 ```

-However, if you define the environment variables TQDM_MODE to 'auto' and TQDM_NAME with a bar name
+However, if you define the environment variables TQDM_MODE to 'normal' and TQDM_NAME with a bar name
 (or put the suitable extra arguments to tqdm), the progress bar will not appear on the console output,
 but the state of the progress bar will be stored in a MongoDB.
 For instance, the following code: